chinamike65/hugo-tuolesi/content/book6/book6en.md

 27

-Section 4 - Mind Only
+**Section 4 - Mind Only**

-The founder of the Consciousness-Only School was Asanga Bodhisattva.
+The founder of the Mind-Only School was Asanga Bodhisattva.
 Asanga Bodhisattva practiced in seclusion in a cave for 12 years.
 He saw Maitreya Bodhisattva with his own eyes, and was taken by Maitreya Bodhisattva to Tushita Heaven for an hour, which is equivalent to 50 years in the world.
 He returned to the world and passed on the Maitreya Five Classics.

 Because there are so many people in the human world who have the foundation of mind-only, Asanga Bodhisattva created the mind-only school.